slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Always be generous: a low value gift can have the opposite effect.

-> *'Negative reinforcement isn’t as effective as positive reinforcement - even for people.
+> *'Negative reinforcement isn’t as effective as positive reinforcement -- even for people.
 Punishment only works near the situation that did that to you.'*

 > *'Always give best in class: practical luxuries make better gifts than merchandise branded with your company’s logo.'*

 <!--
 The people who love you most can care less about how much money you make or what gifts you can send them.
 What they really want is your time, presence and attention.

+To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
+There must be both cooperation and competition between people in the same society.There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one

+power of incentives: Ignoring incentives almost never works out well Psychologists argue that the best way for us to learn complex behaviors is via continuous reinforcement, in which the desired behavior is reinforced every time it’s performed.

+continuous reinforcement |> intermitent reinforcement

+impredictable shecule / fixed work amount schedule / fixed time amount schedule

+the power of punishment to suppress behavior usually disappears when the threat of punishment is removed punishment often triggers a fight-or-flight response and renders us aggressive punishment inhibits the ability to learn new and better responses punishment is often applied unequally

+There are three alternatives that you can try the next time you feel tempted to punish someone. extintion of rewards positively reinforcing preferred activities.

+prompting and shaping are two actions we can use together to change behavior in an iterative manner.
+A prompt is a cue or stimulus that encourages the desired behavior.
+When shaping begins, any approximation of the target response is reinforced.
 -->

 ---
-# 2.2 - On interaction: drawbacks
+# 2.2 -- On interaction: drawbacks

 ### On conflicts